 With the test cable inserted in the cable clamp, a signal generator with a 50 Ω output impedance is connected to one end of the cable clamp and a signal sensor with a 50 Ω input impedance is connected to the other end.

-The signal generator shall be capable of providing a sine wave signal of 1 MHz to 2000 MHz.
+The signal generator should be capable of providing a sine wave signal of 1 MHz to 2000 MHz.
 The output of the signal generator is adjusted for the specified signal power at 20 MHz on the signal sensor.
 The remainder of the test is conducted without changing the signal generator voltage.
-The cable pairs not connected to the balun are terminated in a resistor network.
-The cable clamp, breakout fixture and balun must be in direct contact with the ground plane in a manner consistent with good RF measurement practices.
-The chokes are placed on the table, located next to each other and approximately 2.0 cm from the clamp.
+The cable pairs not connected to the balun (or equivalent measurement network) are terminated in a resistor network.
+The cable clamp, breakout fixture and balun are in direct contact with the ground plane in a manner consistent with good RF measurement practices.
+The chokes are placed on the cable, located next to each other and approximately 2.0 cm from the clamp.

 The cable between the clamp and the breakout fixture should be positioned straight from the clamp to the breakout port and not contact the ground plane.
 Any plug shield contacts should mate with the breakout jack shield.
 The cable between the transmitter and the cable clamp should be installed either in a linear run or wrapped randomly on a cable rack.
 The cable rack should be at least 3 m from the cable clamp.
 The cable between the clamp and the balun should be straight and not in contact with the ground plane.